hashicorp/terraform-provider-aws/website/docs/r/grafana_workspace_saml_configuration.html.markdown

 * `name_assertion` - (Optional) The name assertion.
 * `org_assertion` - (Optional) The org assertion.
 * `role_assertion` - (Optional) The role assertion.
+* `tags` - (Optional) A map of tags to populate on the created table.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference